2007 Central League Climax Series

 2007 Nippon Professional Baseball season.
 The inaugural edition consisted of two consecutive series of baseball games, in which Stage 1 was a best-of-three series and Stage 2 was a best-of-five.
 The winner of the series advanced to the 2007 Japan Series, where they competed against the 2007 Pacific League Climax Series (PLCS) winner.
 The top three regular-season finishers played in the two series.
 The CLCS began with the first game of Stage 1 on October 13 and ended with the final game of Stage 2 on October 20.
+The following year saw the institution of a one-win advantage for the regular season champion that meant the First Stage winner would need to win four of six games to advance to the Japan Series.